Chinchwad

-Chinchwad is a locality in the city of Pune, India.
-The neighbourhood is home to extensive industry and is well known for its automotive, pharmaceutical, electrical, cons. products, electronics & hardware, aerospace and manufacturing units.
+Chinchwad is an upscale locality in the city of Pimpri-Chinchwad, about 15 km northwest of the historic city of Pune, and is situated on the banks of the river Pavana.
+The neighborhood is home to extensive industry and is well known for its automotive, pharmaceutical, electrical products, electronics and hardware, aerospace and manufacturing units.

 The locality has a museum dedicated to the Chapekar brothers who were active during the Indian independence movement.
+It has a temple of Sant Morya Gosavi Maharaj who was a big devotee of Lord Ganesha and he built a shrine for Lord known as "Mangulmurti Wada".
 It has a Zoo dedicated to the poet Bahinabai Chaudhari known as The Nisargakavi Bahinabai Chaudhary Zoo.
-It has a science museum known as the Pimpri Chinchwad Science Park which has interactive exhibits, automotive models & a 3.5-acre park with sculptures.
+It has a science museum known as the Pimpri Chinchwad Science Park which has interactive exhibits, automotive models and a 3.5-acre park with sculptures.

 Demographics

 The main and the most spoken language of the city is Marathi.
 Hindi is the second most spoken language, followed by English.
-Due to a surfeit of IT companies in the adjacent suburb of Hinjawadi and automobile companies in the city itself, the city is home to diverse ethnic groups.
+Due to presence of many IT companies in the adjacent suburb of Pune; Hinjawadi, and automobile companies in the city, the area is home to diverse ethnic groups.
+Sub-localities include Bijlinagar, Akurdi, Pradhikaran, Dalvinagar, and Chinchwadgoan.

 Geography

-Chinchwad is located at a height of 570 m (1,870 ft) above sea level on the western margin of the Deccan plateau.
+Chinchwad is located at a height of 570 m (1,870 ft) above sea level on the western side of the Deccan Plateau.
 It lies at 18° 37" North latitude and 73° 48" East longitude.

-Chinchwad is situated on the Pavna river which is a tributary of the Bhima River.
+Chinchwad is situated on the Pavana River which is a tributary of the Bhima River.